Fluid Dynamics

-* History: It is the field in which people have been working for the longest time with the most meagre results; The problem is that it involves an infinite number of ode's, and we know that even a finite number of ode's have a peculiar behaviour, like strange attractors; We can understand this mathematically from the fact that the Euler equation came from an approximation of the fluid by small fluid elements.
+* History: It is the field in which people have been working for the longest time with the most meagre results; The problem is that at the basic level it involves an infinite number of ordinary differential equations, and we know that even a finite number of ordinary differential equations have a peculiar behaviour, like strange attractors; We can understand this mathematically from the fact that the Euler equation came from an approximation of the fluid by small fluid elements.

 * Status: 1987, In the compressible fluid case, not even the 1D problem is understood.